Upcoming Events

 Being curious about the connections throughout nature gets us more than 50% of the way there when it comes to filming and photographing wildlife successfully.

 My goal with the workshop is to share things I’ve learned that you can’t find anywhere else.
 For example, every season of the year represents unique opportunities.
 Green grass and forbs growing in January?
-Streams and rivers beginning to freeze over in December?
+Streams and rivers flooding or beginning to freeze over in December?
 Wildlife migration to and from winter range?
-And when it comes to setting up the camera successfully, there is a lot of misinformation out there.
-There are a number of things you can do to minimize false triggers, leverage and create exceptional lighting, capture wildlife with unique, stunning and respectful angles and more.
+The number of factors one can learn are endless.
+And the more we understand how wildlife species, watersheds, plant communities, latitude, elevation, aspect and more are connected, the more we’ll see when we step off the pavement and into a wild place.

 The workshop will include:

-Selecting camera locations based on seasons, topography, air currents, prey and predator density and more
+• Selecting wildlife viewing locations based on seasons, topography, air currents, prey and predator density and more

 MEET YOUR HOST - DAVID NEILS